raspberrypilearning/sense-hat-data-logger/worksheet.md

 ## Getting data from the Sense HAT

-1. First we'll write a short script to get data from the Sense HAT and output it to the screen, using the sensors we can capture the following data:
+1. First we'll write a short script to get data from the Sense HAT and output it to the screen.
+Using the sensors, we can capture the following data:

   - [Temperature](https://www.raspberrypi.org/learning/astro-pi-guide/sensors/temperature.md) (This can be read by two different sensors)
   - [Humidity](https://www.raspberrypi.org/learning/astro-pi-guide/sensors/humidity.md)